drukmano/quent/README.md

 ```

 #### `else_(on_false: Any | Callable, *args, **kwargs) -> Chain`
-If a previous conditional result is falsy, evaluates `on_false` and sets the result as the current chain value.
+If a previous conditional result is falsy, evaluates `on_false` and returns the result.

 `on_false` may be anything and follows the default [evaluation procedure](#value-evaluation) as described above.